NICMx/Jool/en/faq.md

 Stateful Jool's minimum configuration requirements are

 - At least one prefix in the [IPv6 pool](usr-flags-pool6.html).
-- At least one prefix/address in the [IPv4 pool](usr-flags-pool4.html).
 - You must have not [manually disabled](usr-flags-global.html#enable---disable) it.

 If that doesn't seem to be the problem, try the [logs](logging.html).